jimmyliaoviva/ansible-vault-ui/README.md

 # vault-vauilt-ui
-For an easy way to decrypt your vault files.
+For an easy way to decrypt and encrypt your vault files.
 Don't need to worry much about the format of vault string.
 Just paste it and decrypt it.

 ## Installation